-We are accredited to the British Standards Institute’s BS EN ISO 10002:2018.
+We are accredited to the British Standards Institute’s BS EN ISO 9001:2015 and ISO 10002:2018.
 This means we must follow a strict process when dealing with complaints.
 We have put together the following guidelines to help you.
 For more information, download our complaints policy.

 In most cases, our Customer Service team will be able to help you resolve your query.
 However, if you are dissatisfied with the outcome, or feel that your complaint needs to be dealt with in a more formal capacity please contact us by email, firstname.lastname@example.org, with ‘formal complaint’ in the subject field

 Please clearly state your registration number, full details of your complaint, what you would like us to do to resolve the issue, details of any action you have already taken to try and resolve the issue and the method by which you would like us to respond (whether you would prefer a call back or email).

-We will acknowledge receipt of your complaint and call you to discuss your concerns within two working days.
+We will acknowledge receipt of your complaint and call you to discuss your concerns within one working day.
 We will investigate the issue and provide a full written response within 15 working days of receiving your complaint.
 If this is not possible, we will explain why and give you a date by which you can expect a full reply.